Shopping for Food & Produce in a Supermarket in Israel.

 The large supermarket chains have their own house-brands.
 There are some savings to be had here but there are also differences in produce quality.

 The large supermarkets, like those mentioned here, have a fantastic delivery service.
 For around 25 shekels you can have your groceries delivered right to your front door.
 In the supermarket, your groceries will be sorted into perishable items that require refrigeration and items that do not require refrigeration.
 They will then be crated accordingly.
 Supermarkets generally deliver on a 4 hourly cycle with the first delivery leaving at midday.
 Check actual delivery times with your local supermarket.
 Although tipping the delivery person is not mandatory, consider giving a small tip to show your appreciation.

 Shopping online for food

-Israel Shopping Tips
+Must-know Shopping Tips for Israel

-- Lots of stores offer club-cards; some are free, others are not.
+-Lots of stores offer club-cards; some are free, others are not.
 Some are combined with credit cards.
 Check the small print before you sign up for them.

-- Be prepared for shoppers who will try anything, or give any excuse, to jump the queue at the check-out till.
+-Be prepared for shoppers who will try anything, or give any excuse, to jump the queue at the check-out till.

-- The definition of the "express queue" varies from supermarket to supermarket - 4 cartons of milk and 8 yogurts may be considered as 2 items rather than 12.
+-The definition of the "express queue" varies from supermarket to supermarket - 4 cartons of milk and 8 yogurts may be considered as 2 items rather than 12.

-- You can buy groceries by installment at the big supermarkets.
+-You can buy groceries by installment at the big supermarkets.
 At Rosh Hashanah and Pesach you can generally get between 6-10 interest-free payments.